iffy/iffy.github.com/_posts/2016-10-10-i-made-a-book.md

 1. Illustrating is difficult.
 But it's really fun.
 Giddy fun.

 1. I'm really curious how *real* illustrators do watercolor paintings for books.
 Cause...
 I just kind of hacked together my method as I went.

+1. Listening to people read your book out loud is really enlightening.

+1. Get feedback *early.*

 1. Do what Jake said in his video&mdash;finish something!
 It's fun.